DigixGlobal/etc-redemption/scripts/doxity/pages/index.md

 ## Redemption Token Contract

 For full documentation on the methods please see the [contract docs](https://digixglobal.github.io/etc-redemption/docs/EtcRedemptionToken/).
-The RTC is an extended EIP20 tradable token with the additional features:
+The redemption contract is an extended EIP20 tradable token with the additional features:

 * Permissioned
   * Owned by one admin